emtiaz-aqib/Email/hasthemes-collaboration-email-skill.md

 - Recommended next action
 - Draft reply, if requested

-When asked to create a Gmail draft, create the draft only and briefly confirm.
+When handling collaboration emails, create Gmail drafts for suitable replies and briefly confirm.
 Do not send.

 ## Quality Checklist